man-group/dtale/README.md

 |**Show Duplicates**|Break any duplicate rows (based on a subset of columns) out into another dataframe viewable in your D-Tale session.
 You can choose to view all duplicates or select specific groups based on the duplicated value.|![](https://raw.githubusercontent.com/aschonfeld/dtale-media/master/images/duplicates/show.png)|

 #### Missing Analysis
 Display charts analyzing the presence of missing (NaN) data in your dataset using the [missingno](https://github.com/ResidentMario/missingno) pacakage.
 You can also open them in a tab by themselves or export them to a static PNG using the links in the upper right corner.
+You can also close the side panel using the ESC key.

 | Chart        | Sample |